Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Numerical implementation and simulation

-One advantage of using Monte Carlo methods for the approximation of $\Phi_{h,\tau}(x)$, $x \in H$, is that the resulting algorithm is easy to parallelize.
-One disadvantage in this context of a quadratic quantity of interest coupled with multiplicative noise is that the solution can be simultaneously asymptotically stable in a $\P$-a.s.\ sense and unstable in a mean square sense, resulting in the number of samples needed for a satisfactory approximation in practice being prohibitively large, see~\cite{thalhammer2017}.
-In these cases one can avoid the additional stochastic error by computing $\Phi_{h,\tau}(x)$ directly.
-This can be achieved via the calculation of $\E\left[X^{n}_{h,\tau} \otimes X^{n}_{h,\tau}\right]$ for $n \in \{1,\ldots,N_h\}$, which in turn is accomplished by taking the expectation of a tensorized form of~\eqref{eq:SPDE_discrete_VC_var} (cf.\!~\cite{P17,P19}), yielding
+The zero solution $X(t) = 0$ to an SPDE with multiplicative noise such as~\eqref{eq:SPDE} (or a discretization thereof) can be simultaneously asymptotically stable in a $\P$-a.s.\ sense and unstable in a mean square sense.
+In a Monte Carlo type method, this results in the number of samples needed for a satisfactory approximation in practice being prohibitively large.
+We discuss this challenge to such methods in detail, in the setting that $R = 0$ and $G = \Id$.